 I also wanted to speak about my decision to pursue a personal training certification.
 To be very honest, it was hard for me to dive into this certification.
-As a woman in a larger body, I struggled with self doubt about who would want to hire a personal trainer who looks like I do?
+As a woman in a larger body, I struggled with self doubt: who would want to hire a personal trainer who looks like I do?
 Among personal trainers, people often say that your body is your business card.
-This is honestly pretty cringe-worthy, but we can dive deeper into that another day.
+This is pretty cringe-worthy, but we can dive deeper into that another day.
 I also struggled with the idea that I was starting over in a new career path despite being at the pinnacle of credentials in my current field in mental health.
-It felt a bit silly, to be honest.
+It felt a bit silly.
+Like, why start over when I already worked so hard to come so far?

 Despite struggling with all that self doubt, I signed up for the ACE CPT course.
 It took me about nine months to work through.
 Prior to this, I didn't have a very strong background in anatomy, so that took me a while to learn.
 If anyone reading this is looking for tips on how to learn anatomy, I can recommend a few great YouTube channels that helped me a lot!